HL7/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 Instance 2:  A post-processing AI (Artifical Intelligence) application utilizes the Sex Assigned at Birth for the basis of reference values. <br>
 Instance 3:  The radiologist determines the appropriate sex to use based on the patient's body composition for a Standard Uptake Value (SUV) calculation. <br>

-The DICOM (Digital Imaging and COmmunications in Medicine) Standard attributes in this use case are not, at time of publication of this Implementation Guide, normative, and details in DICOM are still being defined in Supplement 233.
+The DICOM (Digital Imaging and Communications in Medicine) Standard attributes in this use case are not, at time of publication of this Implementation Guide, normative, and details in DICOM are still being defined in Supplement 233.
 Readers interested in participating in development of DICOM Sex and Gender encoding, please contact the [DICOM Secretariat](mailto:dicom@dicomstandard.org).

-### Actors:
+### Actors

 #### People

 1. Patient (John Smith) - whose previous records are for studies performed when his EHR Gender Identity was “Identifies as female gender”.

 2. Referring Physician